-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 3.1 What are the validity requirements for an arbitration agreement in your jurisdiction?

-The validity requirements for arbitration conducted in Ireland are set out in the 2010 Act.
-Under the act, Option 1 of Article 7 of the UNCITRAL Model Law sets out the requirements of an arbitration agreement, and specifically stipulates that the arbitration agreement must be "in writing".
-The Model Law defines "in writing" in broad terms, such that it will include an agreement recorded in any form, whether solely in writing, concluded orally, by conduct or by other means.
+The validity requirements for an arbitration conducted in Ireland are set out in the 2010 Act.
+Under the 2010 Act, Option 1 of Article 7 of the Model Law sets out the requirements of an arbitration agreement, and specifically stipulates that an arbitration agreement must be "in writing".
+The Model Law defines "in writing" in broad terms, such that it will include an agreement recorded in any form, whether solely in writing, concluded orally, by conduct, or by other means.

 3.2 Are there any provisions of legislation or any other legal sources in your jurisdiction concerning the separability of arbitration agreements?